actions/stale/README.md

 #### exempt-issue-labels

-Comma separated list of labels that exclude the issue from being marked as stale (e.g: `question,bug`)
+Comma separated list of labels that can be assigned to issues to exclude them from being marked as stale (e.g: `question,bug`)

 If unset (or an empty string), this option will not alter the stale workflow.